WHAT’S IN THIS REVIEW?

 Their media arm also controls popular websites like Mashable, PC Magazine, RetailMeNot, IGN.com, and Everyday Health, so they’re a massive player in terms of online media and information, as well as the VPN sector.
 (They even own Ookla, which I use to conduct speed tests for the purposes of these VPN reviews.)

 Overall, it’s fairly transparent, with a J2 Global logo found at the bottom of the main StrongVPN page, and a “Meet the Team” section on the About Us page.
-It’s a small consolation but speaks volumes as to the openness of the company.
+It’s a small consolation but speaks to the openness of the company.

 Pros & Cons